machinetranslate/machinetranslate.org/community/communities.md

 > **MaCoCu** focuses on collecting monolingual and parallel data from the Internet, specially for under-resourced languages and DSI-specific data.

 MaCoCu started in June 2021 and will take place until June 2023.
+In May 2022, MaCoCu published the first batch of monolingual and parallel corpora, covering Turkish, Bulgarian, Croatian, Slovene, Macedonian, Icelandic and Maltese.

 MaCoCu is lead by multiple groups:
 - Transducens research group (University of Alicante)